Environment

 Carbon Emissions Pollution Climate Change

-Businesses that transport materials can reduce their carbon footprint through the best possible use of logistics.
+Businesses that transport materials can reduce their carbon emissions through the best possible use of logistics.
 This can be one of the easiest and most productive ways to reduce emissions.

 Anytime materials are moved from place to place, energy is expended.
 This energy can be in the form of electricity, gasoline or diesel fuel.
 Any of these energy sources produces carbon monoxide and contributes to the carbon footprint of the company.

-The proper use of logistics, the process of scheduling and managing the transportation of goods in the most efficient manner, can help a company reduce their carbon footprint.
+The proper use of logistics, the process of scheduling and managing the transportation of goods in the most efficient manner, can help a company reduce their carbon emissions.

 Using common carriers, truck lines that cover a specific route rather than trucks that haul from point-to-point, may reduce energy and carbon emissions for small loads.
 After all, the common carrier is already driving the route and utilizing it does not add to the emissions.